 #3: This happened here?

 After the Revolution, both Blacks and whites attended schools together, intermarried, and owned businesses and homes.
 As the Civil War approached, sentiments changed.
 Forms of discrimination and oppression included a limp abolitionist lecturer (Stephen Foster) being dragged out of the First Church on a Sunday morning, an 1827 mob tearing down the house of a Black family on Portsmouth Ave (Benjamin “Jakes” Paul), a kidnapping of an 18-year-old boy from Drinkwater Road (James Hall) who was then sold into slavery in Alexandria, VA.

 Justice was never served in these cases; nor were they reported in the newspaper.

 Some Exeter Blacks moved away to larger cities in search of jobs and safety in a community of relations (Boston, Belfast, Buffalo).
 Some were sent to live or grow up in the town “poor farm” (Freeman Wallace).
 Some bucked the odds and owned very successful businesses in town (Rufus & John G. Cutler, George Harris all at 125/127/129 Water Street).
 Some became famous Baptist preachers (Rev. Thomas Paul).
 The history is as full of casualites as it is of triumphs.

 The descendants of this community are spread far and wide today, but their ancestors are buried in the Exeter cemeteries in both marked and unmarked graves.

 This part of our history has been neglected for too long.

 Let’s build something great together.

-All profits donated to the park project.
+All profits donated to the park project and beyond.